backupbrew/switchbrew/Filesystem services.md

 Takes an input u32 ([NCA](NCA.md "wikilink")-type) and an u64 title-id.
 Web-applet loads the u32 from u32\_table\[inparam\].
+[WebApplet](Internet%20Browser.md "wikilink") is only allowed to use NCA-type4 with this?

 Returns an [\#IFileSystem](#IFileSystem "wikilink").